Halocrea/voice-chat-bot/README.md

 ## About

-This bot is here to let your community manage their voice channels on their own.
-Basically, by joining a specified permanent voice channel living inside a specified voice category, the bot will generate for the user a new voice channel let him manage it by giving a full set of commands, and this voice channel will be deleted once empty.
+This bot is here to let your community manage their voice channels on their own.<br/>
+Basically, by joining a specified permanent voice channel living inside a specified voice category, the bot will generate for the user a new voice channel and let him manage it by giving a full set of commands, and this voice channel will be deleted once empty.

 ## Commands list